Photo: Wikimedia Commons (CC BY-SA)

 Q: How far is the walk from the cruise terminal?

-A: About ten minutes on foot to Gamle Stavanger and the harbor area.
-It's one of the most convenient cruise ports in Norway – you're essentially stepping off the ship into the historic center.
+A: About five to ten minutes on foot to Gamle Stavanger and the harbor area.
+It's one of the most convenient cruise ports in Norway — you're essentially stepping off the ship into the historic center.
+The port area is accessible for those with mobility needs along the flat waterfront.

 Q: Is Stavanger expensive?

 A: Yes, this is Norway.
-A simple lunch will cost more than you're used to paying, and beer prices might make you weep.
+A simple lunch will cost 250-350 NOK ($24-33), and a beer can run 100-140 NOK ($10-14).
 Budget accordingly, or bring snacks from the ship.
 That said, the fjord cruise and the walk through Gamle Stavanger offer tremendous value for the experience.

 Q: What's the weather like?